Have you ever heard the phrase “Features tell, but benefits sell?”

 But did you know that having a blog is one of the most under-utilized tools by business owners today?

-A small business blog is a crucial aspect of any content marketing strategy.
+A blog is a crucial piece of any content marketing strategy.
 In fact, it should be one of the first pieces you put into place when you’re creating a content strategy for your coaching business.

 And because a blog is an extension of your brand, you’ll need to come up with compelling and engaging blog posts consistently.
 This is where people can dive deeper into your services, your expertise, and how your methods work.